An introduction to loans

 To make sure they get a full picture, a lender might check your report from more than one major credit agency.
 It’s worth remembering that these hard checks are tied to your credit application and that they can affect your credit score.

 If you have too many failed applications for credit, then the hard credit check marks left on your report could damage your credit score.
 Lenders will see these and might think that you’re having financial difficulties or that you can’t pay back bills.
-This could bring down your chances of being approved, so it’s always worth comparing loans first rather than applying straightaway.
+This could bring down your chances of being approved, so it’s always worth comparing first rather than applying straightaway.

 Soft credit check

-A soft credit check happens when a comparison site like ourselves check your credit report to get you loan offers for you to compare.
+A soft credit check happens when a comparison site like ourselves check your credit report to get you offers for you to compare.
 It also happens when you look at your own credit report or when a financial company views your credit report to pre-approve you.

 These types of checks are designed so that businesses can take a peek at your credit report to get an idea of what offers you might be eligible for.
 Soft credit checks aren’t marked on your credit report and they won’t affect your credit score, so you can get as many as you like.